oaqa/FlexNeuART/README.md

 We support [a number BERT-based ranking models](flexneuart/models), but we currently do not provide detailed description.

 The framework supports data in generic JSONL format.
 We provide conversion (and in some cases download) scripts for the following collections:
+* Cranfield (a small toy collection)
 * MS MARCO data v1 and v2 (documents and passages)
-* Wikipedia DPR (Natural Questions, SQuAD)
+* Wikipedia DPR (Natural Questions, Trivia QA, SQuAD)
 * Yahoo Answers collections
-* Cranfield (a small toy collection)

 For neural network training FlexNeuART incorporates